valeriansaliou/vigil-local/README.md

 Use the sample [config.cfg](https://github.com/valeriansaliou/vigil-local/blob/master/config.cfg) configuration file and adjust it to your own environment.

+You can also use environment variables with string interpolation in your configuration file, eg. `token = ${VIGIL_TOKEN}`.

 **Available configuration options are commented below, with allowed values:**

 **[server]**